Last Updated on February 17, 2022 by Maggie McKneely

 Fun Things to do in Wilmington, NC

 We loved our holiday weekend spent exploring this lesser-known town and I highly recommend it!
-Should you find yourself in the area, here’s a short list of fun things to do in Wilmington, NC.
+It happens to be a great day trip not only from Fredericksburg, VA, but from several other cities like Raleigh and Chapel Hill as well.
+Should you find yourself in the area, here’s a shortlist of fun things to do in Wilmington NC.

 Battleship North Carolina